m-h-s/RAPID/README.md

 * *Reasoner*: Reasoner is responsible for evaluating the rules related to an interaction session and selecting and recommending appropriate design solutions.

 ### Implementation
-RAPID is implemented in Java.
+RAPID is a working prototype implemented in Java.

 ### Copyright
 License: **Creative Commons** <br><br>